jietang/dropblox/documentation/dropblox_intro.md

 Before you start, you may need to `chmod +x` the files `history_server`, `client` and `dropblox_ai`, to make sure they're all executable.

+Windows users: You'll also need to set two environment variables (ask for help or look online if you're not sure how): `PYTHONPATH` and `PYTHONHOME`.
+These should both be set to `.`

 Open up a terminal and run `./history_server`.
 You should just keep the history server running for the next few hours.
 It will allow you to view your game history from [https://playdropblox.com#submission_history](https://playdropblox.com#submission_history).

 Next, run `./client practice`.
 It should connect to the game server, read your login info from `config.txt`, spawn the `dropblox_ai` process and start a new game!
 Head over to [https://playdropblox.com#submission_history](https://playdropblox.com#submission_history) and see the game being played!